 Students will be evaluated on a research paper addressing cultural conditions, texts, masterworks, artifacts, or impact of renaissance events, thinkers, or themes.
-Papers will be evaluated for their thesis statements, use of research methods, quality of sources, clarity in writing, accuracy in discussing positions, development of argument, consideration of objections, and for relevance of topic to the themes of the course.
+Papers will be evaluated for their thesis statements, use of research methods, clarity in writing, accuracy in discussing positions, development of argument, consideration of objections, and for relevance of topic to topics.
 Research papers will demonstrate students' ability to develop a sustained argument, consider opposing scholarly perspectives, and reach reasoned conclusions.

-• Other (please describe)
+Other (please describe)